 The Authority leases and manages real and personal property located in the City of Sacramento from the State under a sixty-year operating lease terminating on October 31, 2038.
 The related cost of these properties is not included in the Authority's financial statements nor does the Authority pay rent on these properties.
-The State may terminate the lease in whole or as to any portion at any time by giving the Authority notice in writing at least 180 days prior to the date that any such termination shall be effective.
+The State may terminate the lease in whole or as to any portion at any

-Exceptions to the 180-day notice of termination are the separate 60-year ground lease(s), which the Authority enters into with the State for the purposes of long-term development.
+Exceptions to the 180-day notice of termination are the separate 60-year ground lease(s), which the Authority entered into with the State for the purposes of long-term development.
 In these instances, the Authority can develop the property itself or enter into a 59-year developmental ground lease with a developer for a specific project.
 These leases are used as security for the development of the property.
 Should the ground lease between the Authority and the State be terminated, the developmental ground leases will be honored by the State on behalf of the Authority.